CyberT33N/puppeteer-cheat-sheet/README.md

 import array with redirect urls and get back as return an array which the final redirected urls

 *WARNING* This will be executed parallel so only import small range of links because for each link we open a new tab for redirect check.
 If you open too many tabs parallel you may crash your Browser.
+Alternative build in any wait method to prevent overload of tabs.

 */
 async function getRedirectURL(importedArray){